SHARP-EATMAN

 Paranomada are 5 to 11 mm long and generally resemble small nomad bees, The Latin prefix “para” means “nearly," and thus this genus name might be translated as “almost a nomad bee”.
 Paranomada, like nomad bees, tend to be largely black or red, but Paranomada lack the yellow or pale markings typical of nomad bees.

 Paranomada have flattened and elongated bodies that are shiny and lack pitting or punctures.
-The Paranomada thorax in particular is strongly flattened, so that the scutum (lst thorax segment) is much wider than it is deep.
+The Paranomada thorax in particular is strongly flattened, so that the scutum (first thorax segment) is much wider than it is deep.
 The scutellum (2nd thorax segment) is also mostly flat, although it curves downward near the hind rim.
 The abdomen is flat underneath and girded with dense bands of hair.

 The coxae (upper leg segments) of female Paranomada are lamellate (structured in layers).
 This trait sets them apart from all other members of their tribe.